421 SW 6th Avenue, Suite 500, Portland, OR 97204

 Processing A Title VI Complaint:

-The Bureau will notify the complainant in writing within 15 working days either that the complaint is accepted or the complaint is not accepted.
+The appropriate Bureau will notify the complainant in writing within 15 working days either that the complaint is accepted or the complaint is not accepted.
 If the complaint is not accepted, the Bureau will state why.
 If the complaint is not accepted because additional information is needed, the complainant will be notified what information is needed.

 If the Complaint is accepted, the City will investigate the merits of the complaint and will attempt to resolve it at the lowest level possible.